 Read on for our pick of the best sleeping bags to buy now.
 Our handy tool will pull in all the best prices, so you can be sure you're not overpaying.
 Pair your purchase with one of the best camping mats, or even a quality camping bed for ultimate comfort under canvas.

-The best sleeping bags to buy now
+The best sleeping bags 2022 reviewed

 The reasonably priced Kelty Cosmic Ultra is a great all-rounder, and will keep you comfortable through three seasons of camping trips.
 While this isn't a particular specialism, it's reasonably lightweight and packs down pretty small (the stuff sack is 8 x 13in / 20 x 33cm).
 This mummy style bag uses 'trapezoidal baffle construction' designed to retain heat, and in our Kelty Cosmic Ultra review our tester found it cosy and comfy.
 A PFC-free water-repellent coating is a practical addition, as is the internal zippered pocket for stashing valuables, and it's available in a few shapes and sizes to fit different bodies.
 There are more specialist options around, for the average camper this would make a great choice.